 “France was a country that was open, but living in it is difficult, at least for us Iranians.
 I think it’s one of the countries that are the most difficult, not welcoming, most racist, anti Middle East….
 I don’t say anti-foreigners, but anti-Arabs, Anti-Iranians… Us Iranians, we are comprised as Arabs.
 So anti Middle East… That’s it.
 I think we… we were very badly welcomed, and there were a lot of suicides”.

 The situation of Iranian exiles was marked by a strong social downfall and xenophobia.
 This explains the great social and psychological issues faced by the uprooted.
 The intellectual Iranian class found themselves powerless in a country where they were not considered.
-The hopes to continue to lead an intellectual activity were faced not only by material constraints [language, financial means], but also by the absence of organizations to help these intellectual/artists refugees.
+The hopes to continue to lead an intellectual activity were faced not only by material constraints [language, financial means], but also by the absence of organizations to help these intellectuals/artists refugee.

 The hardship of living an intellectual life: The “expected” path to follow for an exile

 Once settled in France, the greatest difficulty in the trajectory of Kazem Shahryari was yet to come.
 He was aware of his talent and only wanted to do what he mastered: theatre.
-However, he had to face a great disbelief from those who were supposed to help him.
+However, he had to face a great disbelief from those who were supposed to be able to help him.
 The general tendency among his fellow refugee friends, as artists and intellectuals, was to choose unskilled jobs to survive.

 “I don’t know any people who are what they were in Iran: artists.
 The majority of my colleagues became taxi drivers, or sellers of belts, or flowers.
 The majority doesn’t write in French, but only in Iranian [Persian].
 As the time went by, they became economically comfortable.
 They didn't write.
 Every year, plays are published in Iranian [persian/farsi], but in other countries of exile.
 There are some in northern [European] countries.
 Sweden for instance, which is a democracy compared to France, is most certainly more democratic, it is self-evident”.

-The first recognition he got as a playwright was from an American theatre in Paris.
+The first recognition he got as a playwright was from an American in Paris.
 He was able to get contacts with the closed cultural field in France— one that is deeply racist and xenophobic.
 Yet, Kazem Shahryari refused to live in the USA where his brother relocated before the revolution, and where he himself lived for a while before the revolution.

 “I know the US which pays its workers on a weekly basis.
-I have a strong and bad opinion on this struggle for the minimum.
+I have a strong and bad opinion on this struggle for the minimum [wage].
 There is no political consciousness; this also is to be taken into account.
 And I was deeply inflicted by Elia Kazan who betrayed American artists…”.